COVID-19 pandemic in Papua New Guinea: 2021

-March 2021

 Amid a worsening of the outbreak with over 1,400 active cases, Australian Prime Minister Scott Morrison announced on 17 March that Australia would send 8,000 vaccine doses to PNG the following week, and that it would request a further one million doses from AstraZeneca and European authorities to be diverted to the country.
 Refugee advocates called on the Australian government to return the refugees and asylum seekers who had remained in PNG after the closure of the Manus Island facility in 2019; six of them had tested positive in the preceding two weeks.
-On 23 March tougher anti-pandemic measures took effect, with internal border controls being tightened, personal movement restricted, and mask wearing made mandatory.
+On 23 March tougher anti-pandemic measures took effect, with internal border controls being tightened, personal movement restricted, and mask-wearing made mandatory.

 On 30 March, Prime Minister James Marape, health workers, senior politicians and elected officials were among the first to be vaccinated with the AstraZeneca vaccine.
 Marape said on the occasion that he had decided to be among the first to be vaccinated to demonstrate that the vaccine was safe.

-April 2021

 On 21 April, the total number of confirmed cases in the country passed 10,000.
 Pandemic response controller David Manning spoke of a "critical stage" in combating the outbreak and urged citizens to comply with pandemic control measures.

-May 2021

-A national rollout of the AstraZeneca vaccine was officially opended by Prime Minister Marape on 4May.
-More than 130,000 doses from the COVAX program would be distributed across the country, targeting 3per cent of the population identified as frontline workers.
-The take-up for 8,000doses that had previously been delivered by Australia had been sluggish, with less than half of the doses administered in Port Moresby.
-Misinformation from social media, resulting in mistrust of the vaccine, was identified by the Lowy Institute as one of the key reasons for the vaccine hesitancy.

-June 2021

-On 23 June, PNG received 200,000 doses of the Sinopharm BIBP vaccine from China.
-The PNG government said that the vaccine would initially be provided to Chinese citizens in the country.